CaptainACQ/f22raptor/README.md

 template to custom screen templates used by the MFD's(should be small improvement to performance/framerate).
 * 2/6 - Complete Fly-By-Wire rewrite.
+* 2/6 - Added G-Force pitch PID that scales in between 300 and 400 knots.
+FBW now automatically disables below 100 knots.
+Removed yaw from FBW and went back to standard yaw damper.
+Landings with FBW are now possible.
+* 2/8 - Major improvements to Fly-By-Wire pitch control.